 Specific tests of the lymphatic system are usually reserved for cases where the diagnosis is unclear or if more specific information about the lymphatic structure is necessary.
 Diagnostic tests may include lymphoscintigraphy, ultrasound, CT or MRI.
 Lymphoscintigraphy is a nuclear medicine test where an agent is injected into the lymphatic system.
 This fluid is then followed as it is carried through the body and is used to determine the structure and function of the lymphatics.
 Ultrasound can visualize enlarged lymph nodes.
 Computerized tomography (CT) scans are useful to look for soft tissue growths in the lymph nodes or to determine metastatic disease.

-In Stage II, there is considerably more swelling, because the fluid is the tissues.
+In Stage II, there is considerably more swelling, because the fluid is in the tissues.
 In this stage, there is obvious swelling of the limb.
 The skin may feel tighter and may be shiny.
-The tissue may also feel thick and firm to the touch; the tissue may form pits when pressed.
+The tissue may also feel thick and firm to the touch.
+The tissue may form pits when pressed.
 These changes are caused by scar tissue, or fibrosis, beginning to form.
 The fluid CAN be moved out of the tissue, but it won't happen without help from the outside.

 Stage III lymphedema is a severe and prolonged accumulation of edema or swelling in the body part.
 The skin can become hardened with a leathery feel.
 The color of the skin can become darker with a brownish tint.
 There may also be papillomas of the skin, which are small bumps that form on the skin and may leak fluid.
 This stage is termed Lymphostatic elephantiasis.
 It is not possible for the body to clear the fluid on its own.
 Even with intense therapy, this fluid is difficult to remove.
 However, since the skin is such a dynamic organ, tissue changes and softening may be seen with treatment.
 Learn more about lymphedema treatment.

 Resources for More Information